 It’s still in the research phase, and the application of nanotech in the agriculture sector is yet to see products hit the market.
 Researchers at nanotoday have covered the topic extensively and present how the technology could provide major improvements to agriculture.

 Areas of research are particularly focused on reducing chemicals sprayed on crops, reducing the loss of nutrients in fertilization, and increasing crop yields through water and fertilization management.

 Nanotechnology brings a truckload of innovation to the auto industry.
 From car shells with scratch resistant and dirt repellent nano varnish, tires with inexpensive and stable nano steel, to solar energy on cars, it’s non stop.

-Dirt-repellent and scratch resistant paint is already on the market, along with air filters that use nanotech to filter pollutants and allow fresh air to encircle the interior of a car.
+Dirt-repellent and scratch resistant paint are already on the market, along with air filters that use nanotech to filter pollutants and allow fresh air to encircle the interior of a car.

-And for corporations to maintain a competitve edge in the automotive industry, it’s crucial for major players in the industry to implement this kind of technology.
+And for corporations to maintain a competitive edge in the automotive industry, it’s crucial for major players in the industry to implement this kind of technology.

 Its involvement with nanotechnology is making it a rapidly advancing industry, and it’s an ‘early adopter of nanotechnology which routinely uses nano-scale ingredients‘.